Rixef/rixef.github.io/DarkNeumorphism/README.md

 So if you want to throw it into a .css, .html, and .js file you can do so with ease.

-There's an example HTML element for all of the compoonents so far.
+There's an example HTML element for all of the components so far.